Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 Instincts represent a form of heightened, almost supernatural perception focused on a specific topic.
 They do not provide precise information, but rather a constant, intuitive awareness.

 **Common Effects (all Instincts):**
-- The character gains **advantage on tests** made to track, spot, identify, or interpret their Instinct’s topic.
+- The character gains **advantage on tests** made to track, spot, identify, or interpret their Instinct's topic.
-- Within an area equal to **Attribute × 1 m²**, the character always knows whether a subject related to the Instinct’s topic is nearby, though not its exact location.
+- Within an area equal to **Attribute × 1 m²**, the character always knows whether a subject related to the Instinct's topic is nearby, though not its exact location.
 - The governing Attribute is defined by the Instinct and is either **Wisdom** or **Cunning**.

 ---